-The VET Student Loans program commenced on 1 January 2017, replacing the VET FEE-HELP scheme, which ceased on 31 December 2016.
-The VET FEE-HELP scheme will continue for eligible, existing VET FEE-HELP students that have opted-in to continue their studies under the VET FEE-HELP scheme, and providers training these students.
+The VSL program commenced on 1 January 2017, replacing the VET FEE-HELP scheme, which ceased on 31 December 2016.
+Information on the VET FEE-HELP Student Redress Measures can be found on the department’s website.

-The department undertakes a range of compliance activities including audits, investigations and student surveys to identify potential non-compliance.
+The Department of Education, Skills and Employment (department) has a strong commitment to ensuring that approved VSL providers comply with their legal obligations.
+The department undertakes a range of compliance activities including audits, investigations and student surveys to identify potential non-compliance by providers.

-The department has a compliance strategy to encourage, enforce and strengthen compliance of approved VET Student Loans and VET FEE-HELP providers with the regulatory requirements of the VET Student Loans program and the VET FEE-HELP scheme.
+The department has a compliance strategy to encourage, enforce and strengthen compliance of approved VSL course providers with the regulatory requirements of the VSL program.

-In taking actions to encourage and enforce compliance with the law, the department aims to:
+In taking actions to ensure compliance, the department aims to:

-- protect the interests of VET students, and maximise the educational experience of students
+- protect the interests of students and maximise the educational experience of students

 - ensure the appropriate spending of public monies

-- detect potential non-compliance (including through a rolling program of student surveys, desktop monitoring, compliance audits and investigations)
+- act to detect potential non-compliance (including through a rolling program of student surveys, desktop monitoring, compliance audits and investigations)